 PBX (Private Branch eXchange ) is a private telephone network typically used by a company or an organization.
 The PBX can switch or route calls so that users can communicate with each other inside the network by extension dialing.
-Phone also connect externally to traditional telephone companies (PSTN) or over the Internet using VoIP (Voice over Internet Protocol).
+Phones also connect externally to traditional telephone companies (PSTN) or over the Internet using VoIP (Voice over Internet Protocol).

-Companies operate their PBX switch to assign extensions to user's phones so that they can be utilized for calls inside the network.
+Companies operate their PBX switch to assign extensions to the users phones so that they can be utilized for calls inside the network.

-Calls can also go directly to that extension by calling the companies' main number from outside and then the extension.
+Calls can also go directly to that extension by calling the compan's' main number from outside and then the extension.
 Companies may also obtain additional telephone numbers and/or a group of DID (Direct Inward Dialing ) numbers.
-Groups of DIDs are offered by telephone companies to their customers as apart of their service package.
-When calls are placed to a DID it is routed directly to a particular phone, person or other endpoint inside the organization.
+Groups of DIDs are offered by telephone companies to their customers as a part of their service package.
+When calls are placed to a DID, they then get routed directly to a particular phone, person, or other endpoint inside the organization.

-A cloud PBX is where the PBX switch resides off premise out in the cloud which can be hundreds of miles away which is also known as hosted VoIP.
+A cloud PBX is where the PBX switch resides off premises, out in the Internet cloud, which can be hundreds of miles away.
+This is also known as hosted VoIP.
 The switch then handles all the functions and features of the business phone system just like a traditional IP-PBX.
 The IP telephones connect up to the hosted PBX which then routes calls both in and out of the organization.
-The switch also manages all the features, like call forwarding, voicemail, auto-attendant, etc. Two users can be at separate physical locations, but call each other by an extension number exactly like in an office.
+The switch also manages all the features, like call forwarding, voicemail, and auto-attendant for example.
+Two users can be at totally separate physical locations, but call each other by an extension number, exactly like in an office.
 More: What is a Cloud PBX